ISM6562-Big-Data/TEAM_DATA_MINERS/A2-Cassandra-Query-First-Design/Uber_Cassandra-Query-First-Design.md

 **Fare Base Table**: Maintains the fare structure, identified by fareBaseId (Primary Key).
 It includes the BaseFare, cost farePerMile, applicable Tax, and is associated with a specific UberType.

-**Assumptions:**

-- Each trip is uniquely identified and associated with a single driver and request, and fares vary by the type of service selected.
+### Assumptions and Constraints
+- **Assumptions**: Each entity is uniquely identified by its primary key.
+Relationships are managed through foreign keys, ensuring data integrity across transactions.
+- **Data Integrity**: Enforced by primary and foreign keys, along with not null and unique constraints that ensure the accuracy and uniqueness of data entries.
+- **Normalization**: The schema adheres to the third normal form to minimize redundancy and dependencies.

 ### Relational Modelling